nikkieverett/recipe-app/recipes/poblano-corn-chowder.md

   2. When the first cup of liquid is incorporated, add another 2 cups of liquid, 1 at a time.
 Pour the mixture in the skillet into the stockpot, whisking to blend.
 Cook, stirring frequently, for 3 to 5 minutes longer, or until the mixture begins to thicken.
 Remove the pot from the heat.
 Stir in the hot sauce, then the cream, and serve.
 category: main course
-subcategory: ['soup/stew', 'mexican']
+subcategory:
+  - soup/stew
+  - mexican
+prepTime: 30 minutes
 cookTime: 30 minuntes
-prepTime: 30 minutes
 totalTime: 60 minutes
 servings: 12-16
 rating: 4
 ease: easy
 notes: ""
+thumbnail: assets/hearty-homemade-corn-chowder-feat.jpg
 hasBeenTested: false
-thumbnail: assets/hearty-homemade-corn-chowder-feat.jpg
 ---